 Minnesota 1031 Exchange Professionals

 At Commercial Partners Title, we work with investors and taxpayers across the country on all sorts of real estate transactions.
-We work directly with CPEC1031 (Commercial Partners Exchange Company) to facilitate 1031 exchanges when necessary.
+We work directly with CPEC1031, LLC to facilitate 1031 exchanges when necessary.
 With decades of experience, we are recognized as experts in commercial transactions.
 If you are interested in learning more about the tax benefits of a 1031 exchange, contact us today!